hapytex/django-antipatterns/antipatterns/signals.md

 # Extra tips

 Signals can still be a good solution if you want to handle events raised by a *third party* Django application.
 In many cases, this is the only effective way to handle certain events.
-For example the `auth`
+For example the `auth` module provides [signals when the user logs in, logs out, or fails to log in [Django-doc]](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#module-django.contrib.auth.signals) these signals are typically more reliable, since these are not triggered by the ORM.
+Often for third party applications signals are an effective way to communicate with these applications.